Leonardo-Boss/suckless-site/tools.suckless.org/sent.md

 Simple plaintext presentation tool.

 sent does not need latex, libreoffice or any other fancy file format, it uses plaintext files and png images.
-Currently every line represents a slide in the presentation.
-This may limit the use, but for presentations using the [Takahashi method](https://en.wikipedia.org/wiki/Takahashi_method) this is very nice and allows you to write down the presentation for a quick lightning talk within a few minutes.
+Currently every paragraph represents a slide in the presentation.
+Especially for presentations using the [Takahashi method](https://en.wikipedia.org/wiki/Takahashi_method) this is very nice and allows you to write down the presentation for a quick lightning talk within a few minutes.